Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: The Workings of Discretized Zhang Neural Network Methods for Para meter-Varying Matrix Flows

-Our two part look-ahead and convergent difference formula finding algorithm has computed many convergent and look-ahead finite difference schemes for discretized ZNN of all types {\tt j\_s} with $1 \leq j \leq 6$ and $j \leq s \leq j+3$ with truncation error orders between $O(\tau^3)$ and $O(\tau^8)$.
-Convergent look-ahead finite difference formulas were unavailable before for error orders above $O(\tau^4)$.
-And low error order ones had only occurred before in the corrector phase of predictor-corrector ODE solvers.\\[1mm] Discretized Zeroing Neural Network methods and the quest for high order convergent and look-ahead finite difference formulas bring up many open problems in numerical analysis:\\[1mm] Are there any look-ahead finite difference schemes with $ s < q$ in ${\cal A}_{q+s,q}$ and minimally more rows than columns?
-Why or why not?\\[1mm] For relatively low dimensions the rational numbers matrix ${\cal A}_{q+s,q}$ can easily be checked for full rank when $1 \leq q \leq 6$.
-Is that true for all integers $q$?
-Has the rational ${\cal A}$ matrix ever been encountered anywhere else?\\[1mm] Every look-ahead polynomial $p$ that we have constructed from any seed vector $y \in \RR^s$ with $s \geq q$ by our method has had precisely one root on the unit circle within $10^{-15}$ numerical accuracy.
+\\[2.5mm] Discretized Zeroing Neural Network methods and the quest for high order convergent and look-ahead finite difference formulas bring up many open problems in numerical analysis:\\[1mm] Are there any look-ahead finite difference schemes with $ s < q$ in ${\cal A}_{q+s,q}$ and minimally more rows than columns?
+Why or why not?\\[1mm] For relatively low dimensions the rational numbers matrix ${\cal A}_{q+s,q}$ in formula (16) above can easily be checked for full rank when $1 \leq q \leq 6$.
+Is this true for all integers $q$?
+Has the rational ${\cal A}$ matrix in (16) ever been encountered anywhere else?\\[1mm] Every look-ahead polynomial $p$ that we have constructed from any seed vector $y \in \RR^s$ with $s \geq q$ by our method has had precisely one root on the unit circle within $10^{-15}$ numerical accuracy.
 This even holds for non-convergent finite difference formula polynomials $p$ with some roots outside the unit disk.
 Do all Taylor expansion matrix ${\cal A}_{q+s,q}$ based polynomials have at least one root on the unit circle in $\CC$?
-What happens for polynomial finite difference formulas with all of their characteristic roots inside the open unit disk and none on the periphery?
-For the stability of multi-step ODE methods we must have $p(1) = \sum p_i = 0$, see \cite[p.
-473]{EMU96} for example. \\[1mm] For any low dimensional type {\tt j\_s} finite difference scheme there apparently are dozens of convergent and look-ahead finite difference formulas for any fixed truncation error order if $s \geq j > 1$.
-What is the most advantageous such formula to use in discretized ZNN methods, speed-wise?
-What properties of a suitable formula improve or hinder the computations for time-varying matrix processes?\\[1mm] Intuitively we have preferred those finite difference formulas whose characteristic polynomials have relatively small second largest magnitude roots.
-Is that correct and a good strategy for discretized ZNN methods?
-See the graphs at the end of \cite{FUaccFOVLama20}.\\[2mm] A list of further observations and open problems for discretized ZNN based time-varying matrix eigen methods is included in \cite{UZTVeigenLAA19}.\\[1mm] The errors in ZNN's output come from three sources, namely (a) the rounding errors in solving the linear system in (10i) or (13i), (b) the truncation errors of the finite difference formula and stepsize $\tau$ used, and (c) from the evaluation of the derivative $\dot A(t_k)$ in the right hand side expression of equation (9i) above.
-How should one minimize or equilibrate their effects for the best overall computed accuracy when using recurrence relations with high truncation error orders?
-High degree backward recursion formulas for derivatives are generally not very good.\\[-4mm]
+What happens for polynomial finite difference formulas with all of their characteristic roots inside the open unit disk and none on the periphery or the outside?
+For the stability of multi--step ODE methods we must have $p(1) = \sum p_i = 0$, see \cite[p.
+473]{EMU96} for example. \\[1mm] For any low dimensional type {\tt j\_s} finite difference scheme there are apparently dozens of convergent and look--ahead finite difference formulas for any fixed local truncation error order if $s \geq j > 1$.\\[0.5mm] What is the most advantageous such formula to use in discretized ZNN methods, speed-wise, convergency--wise?\\[0.5mm] What properties of a suitable formula improve or hinder the ZNN computations for time--varying matrix processes?\\[1mm] Intuitively we have preferred those convergent and look--ahead finite difference formulas whose characteristic polynomials have relatively small second largest magnitude roots.\\[0.5mm] Is that correct and a good strategy for discretized ZNN methods?
+See the graphs at the end of \cite{FUaccFOVLama20} for examples.\\[0.5mm] A list of further observations and open problems for discretized ZNN based time--varying matrix eigen methods is included in \cite{UZTVeigenLAA19}.\\[1mm] The errors in ZNN's output come from three sources, namely {\bf (a)} the rounding errors in solving the linear system in $(3i)$ or $(6i)$, {\bf (b)} the truncation errors of the finite difference formula and the stepsize $\tau$ used, and {\bf (c)} from the backward evaluation of the derivative $\dot A(t_k)$ in the right hand side expression of equation (Az$i$) or (Pqz$i$) above.
+How should one minimize or equilibrate their effects for the best overall computed accuracy when using recurrence relations with high or low truncation error orders?
+High degree backward recursion formulas for derivatives are generally not very good.\\[-5mm]